ruby/www.ruby-lang.org/en/documentation/quickstart/index.md

 ## Introduction

 This is a small Ruby tutorial that should take no more than 20 minutes to complete.
 It makes the assumption that you already have Ruby installed.
-(If you don’t have Ruby on your computer [download](/en/downloads/) and install it before you get started.)
+(If you do not have Ruby on your computer [install][installation] it before you get started.)

 ## Interactive Ruby